No-Cash-7970/duckySigner/docs/decisions/20240219-document-threat-model.md

 ### Negative Consequences

 - Requires more time and effort, which is less time and effort for building and maintaining the software
 - It is possible to compromise security by putting too much information into the threat model documents.
-Information about an unmitigated threat should never be published for the public to see.
+Information about an unmitigated threat should NEVER be published for the public to see.

 ## Links